Desbeers/Kodio/Kodio/General/Documentation.docc/KodioHelp.md

 Start to *play* or *shuffle* your songs with the buttons above the songlist.

-If you swipe (or *right click*) on a song you can play it.
+If you '_right click_' on a song, or open the menu on the right,  you can play it.
 If it is already in the queue, it will just jump to that song.
-If not, the queue will be emptied and the selected song will play.
+If not, the queue will be emptied and the selected song will be played.

 There is no option to add a new song to the `queue`.
 See below about settings...

-Click (or tap) the small image in the toolbar to open the *Playing Queue*.
-You can jump to a song in your Queue by *swiping* or *right click* a song and you can rearrange the order with *Drag & Drop*.

 ## Playlists

 Your Kodi playlists are loaded when Kodio is started.
 If you *add* or *delete* playlists; Kodio will not know until you either restart it or reload the library.

-Kodio is smart enough to get *the latest and greatest* for a playlist when you select it in the sidebar.
-You have to select it again if you have changed it.
-Kodio is only a *little bit* smart.
+Kodio is smart enough to get *the latest and greatest* for a playlist when you selected it in the sidebar.
+It will update 'smart playlists' when needed.

 ## I cannot connect to my host!

 See <doc:KodiSettings> for some tips.

-## There are no settings!

-No, because it is not needed, haha!

-I made Kodio exactly how I want it to be so I have no need for any settings.
-You want something different?
-Just change the source code or send a pull request if it is something worth to share.
+## Settings and options

+There are not many settings or options in *Kodio*.
+It just plays the music the way I like it.
+The _queue_ is the _queue_ and if you want to play something else; just start it.

+You can't go _forward_ or _backward_ in a song.
+I don't see the use of it.

 ## Will this ever be in the Apple Store?